 Continuous improvement has become a very important initiative in these growing organizations.
-While cost cutting and quality improvements are vital to remaining competitive at a profit, the constant is the need to increase the skills and awareness of all employees to make processes better.
+While cost-cutting and quality improvements are vital to remaining competitive at a profit, the constant is the need to increase the skills and awareness of all employees to make processes better.
 It’s pretty common to hear an executive during a meeting ask us if we know of machinists looking for a job as they are hard to come by.
 When they find a good one, they put a lot of energy into enabling them to produce quickly.
 Faced with this dilemma of hard-to-find labor, the desire to rapidly increase the skills of existing labor, and solid demand for their goods, companies are turning more and more to continuous improvement programs to ensure they can morph with demands and best practices.
 The best way to ramp up your continuous improvement game?
 With a co-pilot, of course, but maybe not in the form you are thinking.

 Who’s the Co-Pilot?

-Our most successful supervisors use Datanomix Fusion to show operators what the benchmarks are by job and what standards of performance they look for from setup to machine tending to common maintenance/machine issues.
-Our collaborative software brings workers to the SmartTV to discuss the day in progress, or a recorded history of each shift, pointing out areas where the company could improve cycle time or response time to meet output expectations and identify sources of variation in performance.
+Our most successful supervisors use Datanomix to show operators what the benchmarks are by job and what standards of performance they look for from setup to machine tending to common maintenance/machine issues.
+Our collaborative software brings workers to the SmartTV to discuss the day in progress, or recorded history of each shift, pointing out areas where the company could improve cycle time or response time to meet output expectations and identify sources of variation in performance.
 The same software can be used to aid in shift transitions, morning production meetings, or post-mortem job analysis.
 And when you think about it – that’s exactly what you’d want in a co-pilot.
-A system that prepares data for consumption by you and your team in the form and manner that aligns with the way you already work.
-You want to keep beating the drum of continuous improvement so that language, attitude and responsiveness associated with that mindset are a muscle that is flexed every single day inside your factory, and you want a co-pilot that is there giving you information as it naturally flows into your daily workflows.
+A system that prepares data for consumption by you and your team in a form and manner that aligns with the way you already work.
+You want to keep beating the drum of continuous improvement so that language, attitude, and responsiveness associated with that mindset are a muscle that is flexed every single day inside your factory, and you want a co-pilot that is giving you information as it naturally flows into your daily workflows.